 7. Mailchimp: Free

-You want to convert your website visitors into readers and subscribers and so you will need an email marketing software where the user can subscribe to your blog.
+You want to convert your website visitors into readers and subscribers and so you will need an email marketing software where the user can subscribe to your blog, even dentist know that it is important to use dental SEO in order to attract higher value cases.

 Mailchimp has a forever free version for first 2000 subscribers and as long as you don’t want to send them more than 12,000 emails per month.